 One of the nice things about Newark is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-As is often the case in a small town, Newark doesn't have a public transportation system that people use for their commute.
+Newark is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Newark in 2022 was $75,617, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $302,468 for a family of four.
 However, Newark contains both very wealthy and poor people as well.